flerpan01/MCF10A-epigenome-PFOS/README.md

 └── PFOS_MCF-10A_betavalues_matrix_tile100.Rds
 ```

 2. Generate 3 tables: DMR and DMG, (1) DMR = each row is a dmr_id, (2) DMG = each row is gene with info about DMRs within it, genomic regions, dmr_id, hyper/hypo etc. Significance threshold for DMRs were set to qvalue < 0.05 and meth.diff > ±15 and ±5, CpG-sites and 100 bp tiles, respectively.
-(3) GO analysis based on genomic regions of significant DMRs: promoter, exon, intron, CGI.
+(3) CGI = each row CpG-island.
+(4) GO analysis based on genomic regions of significant DMRs: promoter, exon, intron, CGI.
 The genes used as universe were all genes found in the ensembl database.

 ```sh
 Rscript code/methtable.R